Fight for My Soul Trauma-Informed

 What to expect from my private classes?

 In my trauma-informed yoga classes, I combine Vinyasa Flow, Yin Yoga, and slow-paced Hatha, Myofascial Release Ball & Foam Rolling.
 I often alternate between static postures and mindful movement for a more balanced class.

 Yin Yoga offers time and a comfortable space to slow down, release physical tension and calm the mind.
 While gentle Hatha sequences help to build strength and concentration as you work at your own pace.
 Myofascial Release starts to help work out all the hidden knots, stress, and tension within the muscles.
-Creating more space within, reducing all that stress and tension, allowing for a better range in motion.
+Creating more space within, reducing all that stress and tension, and allowing for a better range of motion.